txshah/a3-maze-runner-take-two-txshah/README.md

 * **Course Title**: Software Design I - Introduction to Software Development
 * Term: *Level II - Winter 2024*

-CREDITS TO ALEXANDRE LACHANCE FOR THE STARTER CODE.
+CREDITS TO ALEXANDRE LACHANCE FOR THE STARTER CODE<br />
-ALL WORK BY STUDENT TO IMPLEMENT A GRAPH ALGORITHM EXPANDED ON INITIAL MAZE SOLVER.
+ALL WORK BY STUDENT TO IMPLEMENT A GRAPH ALGORITHM EXPANDED ON INITIAL MAZE SOLVER<br />

 Additional resources for graph implementation:
 - 2C03 Course slides - information on BFS (Professor Jelle Hellings)